ska-telescope/ska-oso-pht-ui/docs/src/userGuide/proposal/TargetPage.rst

 ===========================

 - Add target:
-  Use the entry form on the right of the page, under the tab ''**Add Target**'' If adding multiple PST Beams, each beam will display in a table within the 'Pulsar Timing Beam' section until 'Add target' is clicked.
-Beam names will display in a comma separated format under the column ''PST Beam'' in the target list.
+  Use the entry form on the right of the page, under the tab ''**Add Target**''.

 - Edit target:
   When selected, a modal is displayed with a form containing details of the selected target (see :numref:`Figure %s <targetpageedit>`).